Families desperately search for missing as India’s fatal rail crash wreckage cleared

 The death toll was revised down from an initial 300, after it was found that some bodies had been counted twice.
 Authorities said the tally was unlikely to rise, as the rescue operation was complete.

-In a hospital in nearby Soro, overwhelmed doctors and nurses worked round the clock to treat the injured, while search dogs were taken into the wreckage to help search for bodies and survivors.
+In a hospital in nearby Soro, overwhelmed doctors and nurses worked round the clock to treat the injured, while dogs were taken into the wreckage to help search for bodies and survivors.

-More than 900 people had been discharged from hospital while 260 were still being treated, with one patient in critical condition, the Odisha state government said.
+More than 900 people had been discharged from hospital while 260 were still being treated, with one patient in a critical condition, the Odisha state government said.

 In nearby Cuttack city, Mukesh Kumar said he had not heard from his brother Amresh since the crash and he no longer had much hope that he survived.
 He fears his brother’s body might be “dumped somewhere” unidentified.